Helping You Make Smart Decisions In Estate Planning, Wills And Trusts, And Probate Matters

 Prior to meeting with an attorney, it is a good idea for you to take an inventory of your assets and liabilities and ask yourself some basic questions: Who do you want to receive your estate?
 Are there specific assets that you desire specific individuals to receive?
 If you become incapacitated, who would you want to handle your financial affairs?
 If you are unable to make medical decisions for yourself, who would you want to make medical decisions for you?

 Don’t delay any longer in creating your estate plan — take care of your loved ones today by giving them the gift of guidance and peace of mind.
-Contact us online or call 703-278-2028 today to schedule your free estate planning consultation with a dedicated, compassionate attorney at the Law Office of Deborah N. Arthur.
-From our office in Annandale, we help clients throughout Northern Virginia.
+Contact us online or call 703-278-2028 today to schedule your free estate planning consultation with a dedicated, compassionate attorney at the Law Office of Rebecca L. Evans.
+From our office in Springfield, we help clients throughout Northern Virginia.